-Thank you for your assistance.

-I rate this manual's: Excellent Good Fair Poor

-Accuracy (software works as manual says)

-Completeness (enough information)

-Clarity (easy to understand)

-Organization (structure of subject matter)

-Figures (useful)

-Examples (useful)

-Index (ability to find topic)

-Page layout (easy to find information) Ц Ш

-I would like to see more/less

-What I like best about this manual is

-What I like least about this manual is

-what I like least about this manual is

-I found the following errors in this manual:

-Page Description

-Additional comments or suggestions to improve the nis manual:

-Language Warrian 1 .
-1

-I am using Version of the software this n nanual describes.

-Name/Title De ept.

-Company -

-Mailing Address

-ne

-- Do Not Tear - Fold Here and Tape ------------------------------------ No Postage Necessary if Mailed in the United States BUSINESS REPLY MAIL FIRST CLASS PERMIT NO. 33 MAYNARD MASS.
-POSTAGE WILL BE PAID BY ADDRESSEE DIGITAL EQUIPMENT CORPORATION Corporate User Publications-Spit Brook ZK01-3/J35 110 SPIT BROOK ROAD NASHUA, NH 03062-9987 -- Do Not Tear - Fold Here - - - - - - - - - -
+Your comments and suggestions help us improve ve the quality of c our publication ıs.
+Thank you for your assistance. or quality of c ar publication I rate this manual's: Excellent Good Fair Poor Accuracy (product works as manual says) Completeness (enough information) Clarity (easy to understand) Organization (structure of subject matter) Figures (useful) Examples (useful) Index (ability to find topic) Page layout (easy to find information) I would like to see more/less What I like best about this manual is What I like least about this manual is I found the following errors in this manual: Page Description Additional comments or suggestions to improve this manual: For software manuals, please indicate which ve - - Name/Title D ept Company Mailing Address Pn one

+Do N Vot Tear - - Fe old Here and Tape ------ ----- -------- ------ ----- ------ ----- ------